The Lens That Sees Its Flaws

 Light leaves the Sun and strikes your shoelaces and bounces off; some photons enter the pupils of your eyes and strike your retina; the energy of the photons triggers neural impulses; the neural impulses are transmitted to the visual-processing areas of the brain; and there the optical information is processed and reconstructed into a 3D model that is recognized as an untied shoelace; and so you believe that your shoelaces are untied.

-Mice can see, but they can't understand seeing.
-You can understand seeing, and because of that, you can do things which mice cannot do.
+Mice can see, but they can’t understand seeing.
+You can understand seeing, and because of that, you can do things that mice cannot do.
 Take a moment to marvel at this, for it is indeed marvelous.

-Mice see, but they don't know they have visual cortexes, so they can't correct for optical illusions.
-A mouse lives in a mental world that includes cats, holes, cheese and mousetraps - but not mouse brains.
+Mice see, but they don’t know they have visual cortexes, so they can’t correct for optical illusions.
+A mouse lives in a mental world that includes cats, holes, cheese and mousetraps—but not mouse brains.
 Their camera does not take pictures of its own lens.
-But we, as humans, can look at a seemingly bizarre image, and realize that part of what we're seeing is the lens itself.
-You don't always have to believe your own eyes, but you have to realize that you have eyes - you must have distinct mental buckets for the map and the territory, for the senses and reality.
+But we, as humans, can look at a seemingly bizarre image, and realize that part of what we’re seeing is the lens itself.
+You don’t always have to believe your own eyes, but you have to realize that you have eyes—you must have distinct mental buckets for the map and the territory, for the senses and reality.
 Lest you think this a trivial ability, remember how rare it is in the animal kingdom.

 The whole idea of Science is, simply, reflective reasoning about a more reliable process for making the contents of your mind mirror the contents of the world.
 It is the sort of thing mice would never invent.
-Pondering this business of "performing replicable experiments to falsify theories", we can see why it works.
+Pondering this business of “performing replicable experiments to falsify theories,” we can see why it works.
 Science is not a separate magisterium, far away from real life and the understanding of ordinary mortals.
 Science is not something that only applies to the inside of laboratories.
 Science, itself, is an understandable process-in-the-world that correlates brains with reality.

 Science makes sense, when you think about it.
-But mice can't think about thinking, which is why they don't have Science.
-One should not overlook the wonder of this - or the potential power it bestows on us as individuals, not just scientific societies.
+But mice can’t think about thinking, which is why they don’t have Science.
+One should not overlook the wonder of this—or the potential power it bestows on us as individuals, not just scientific societies.

-Admittedly, understanding the engine of thought may be a little more complicated than understanding a steam engine - but it is not a fundamentally different task.
+Admittedly, understanding the engine of thought may be a little more complicated than understanding a steam engine—but it is not a fundamentally different task.

 Light leaves the Sun and strikes your shoelaces and bounces off; some photons enter the pupils of your eyes and strike your retina; the energy of the photons triggers neural impulses; the neural impulses are transmitted to the visual-processing areas of the brain; and there the optical information is processed and reconstructed into a 3D model that is recognized as an untied shoelace; and so you believe that your shoelaces are untied.